danainjax/is-it-ok/NOTES.md

 Build notes:
+[1] Edit and delete functionality on reviews
+[2] Implement a search bar feature
-[1] Write HTML/CSS for the review cards review form [2] Pull through more movie data on the show page. (addtl fetch with ttId) [3] Fix account creation/submit feature
+[3] Pull through more movie data on the show page. (addtl fetch with ttId)
-[4] Implement a search bar feature
-[5] Create an icon for the browser for movie safe
-[6] Create a logo for movie safe on Canva
-[7] Edit and delete functionality on reviews

 # Requirements [ 11/12 ]